schoolmasterd/crms_accretion_qa/README.md

 db_df<-"New_Historical_Data.csv"
 ```
 8. Finally hit _Ctrl-a_ to select all of the code, then _Ctrl-r_ to run the code.
 9. The ouput report(s) will appear in the _Ouput_ folder.
 It's name will reflect the names of the input file.

+## Notes
+This script requires the R package _xtable_.
+If you have not already installed this package for R, you will be required to before running this script for the first time.
+To do so, click "Packages->Install Package(s)..." from the toolbar and scroll down the popup menu to select the package.
+Then click "OK" to install it.